 - 1. Log in to the CLI of the master Appliance. - 2.
 Copy the appropriate certificates and keys to the home directory of the nexthink account in the master Appliance by using your favorite SCP tool. - 1.
-Copy the root certificate root.crt. - 2.
-Copy the server certificate master.crt and key master.key. - 3.
-If present, copy the bundle of intermediate certificates intermediate.crt.
+Copy the server certificate master.crt and key master.key. - 2.
+If present, copy the bundle of intermediate certificates